yvonneyeh/bookish-bay-area/README.md

 by [Yvonne Yeh](https://yvonneyeh.com)

-**Bookish Bay Area** is a full-stack web application that helps readers find and log books set in the San Francisco Bay Area.
-This app aims to help readers go on their next literary adventure by allowing them to search for, contribute, and borrow books about the locale, from their local libraries.
+**Bookish Bay Area** is a full-stack web app that helps readers find and log books set in the San Francisco Bay Area.
+This app aims to help readers go on their next literary adventure by allowing them to search for, save, and contribute books then borrow those books from their local libraries.

 ![Screenshot of Homepage](https://raw.githubusercontent.com/yvonneyeh/bookish-bay-area/master/static/img/homepage.png)